mike-lischke/java2typescript/doc/features.md

 In both languages strings are stored in UTF-16 (two bytes per character) and use surrogates for values > 0xFFFF.
 However, there's no simple `char` type in TS, so we can only use `number` for it.
 To better distinguish a char type from an ordinary number a type alias is used (`char`).
 Arrays of chars, on the other hand, are converted to `Uint16Array` instead, which should be as efficient as the Java implementation.

+Java has got the concept of interning a string object, which TypeScript doesn't know.
+This is not the same as string pooling, which applies to string literals, not string objects.

 ### <a name="coding">Encoding and Decoding</a>

 The classes `java.nio.charset.Charset`, `java.nio.charset.CharsetEncoder` and `java.nio.charset.CharsetDecoder` internally use the `TextEncoder` and `TextDecoder` classes from the browser.
 With them a large number of charsets are available for decoding.
 Unfortunately, the `TextEncoder` class does not support encoding to other but UTF-8.